Brave enough to say it’s over

 I pressed the red button today.

-Torpedoes raced through streets of mayhem;
+Torpedoes raced through streets of mayhem.

 Mothers wailed, throwing babies out of razored windows.